False discovery rate envelopes: FDR estimation

+Instead of using the idea of ATS algorithm to estimate $\pi_0$, it is also possible to use the following Iterative adaptive two-stage envelope (IATSE) algorithm.

-The expectations in steps 1.\ and 3.\ of Algorithm \ref{alg:IATSGE} are obtained from the resamples of $\TT_1, \ldots , \TT_s$ from the complete null hypothesis by \eqref{eq:ER0} similarly as in Algorithm \ref{alg:ATSGE}.
-Note here that the ATSGE method controls the estimate of $\pi_0$ by assuming greater significance level in the first step, in the same way as the ATS algorithm of \citet{BenjaminiEtAl2006}.
-On the other hand, the IATSGE method controls the estimate of $\pi_0$ by adding the expected number of false null hypothesis to the estimate.
+The expectations in steps 1.\ and 3.\ of the IATSE algorithm are calculated according to Equation \eqref{eq:ER0_theo} similarly as in the ATSE algorithm.
+Note here that the ATSE method controls the estimate of $\pi_0$ by assuming a greater significance level in the first step, in the same way as the ATS algorithm of \citet{BenjaminiEtAl2006}.
+On the other hand, the IATSE method adds the expected number of false null hypotheses to the estimate of $\pi_0$.